You are the creator. Whatever you think, that is what you create, and that is what you become. ~Yogi Amrit Desai

 Someone asked us recently, “Is there any limitation to the body’s ability to heal?”
 And we said, “None other than the belief that you hold.”
 And he said, “Then why aren’t people growing new limbs?”
 And we said, “Because no one believes that they can.” ~Abraham (Esther and Jerry Hicks)

-Scientific evidence that our thoughts affect our reality:
+This guest post by Vivian Goldschmidt includes scientific evidence that our thoughts do affect our reality:

 Mind Over Matter: How Your Thoughts Impact Your Bones